Simple is More Yet Less

 Lose some of the Crap

 Declutter: It’s amazing the amount of crap we accumulate.
 3 times a year on a long holiday weekend I like to pick a room I’m going to clean out.
 Like really clean out.
-I take half a day and go through the room mercilessly.
+Whenever possible I take half a day and go through the room mercilessly.
 I like to crank up my 90’s alternative and give the room a long look while I’m mentally preparing myself to dig in.
-I have 3 categories – keep, donate, or trash.
+Items go into one of 3 categories – keep, donate, or trash.
 Everything to trash goes in the bed of my truck and hauled to the dump.
 All donates go to Goodwill.
 The rest get’s put into rotation and I have the added benefit of cleaning that room really good.

 Go on a low information diet: I got this one from Tim Ferris.
 Beautiful in it’s simplicity of execution.
 I”m sure you know many people in your life just like I do who are always rattling on about how they disagree with the President or how they don’t like the upcoming construction project they saw in the paper or they read on Facebook how this person did something to this other person.
 Who gives a crap?
 It’s easy to get caught up in a whole sea of useless who cares flood of information that’s always out there.
 Do yourself a favor and tune it out.
 The more things we cram into our brain the less we can focus on any of them.
 I believe people see themselves as being well education and knowledgeable if they know about a lot of stuff.
 Maybe.
 For me that’s just more crap I have to think about and remember and regurgitate and in general don’t really care that much about anyway.
 Does that make me self-absorbed?
 Nah, the things I do care about and that hit a chord in my heart I actually do something about, I don’t just spout off about it.